 What To Do:

-Touring the Champagne houses is what we would consider the main attraction.
-In Reims, you will find all the big names, like Veuve Clicquot, Pommery, Mumm and Taittinger.
-Bear in mind, all of these tours have long staircases into the cellars.
+Most of the tours have long staircases into the cellars.
 If you have any difficulty with walking up and down stairs, this may not be the activity for you.
 (On that note, apparently Veuve does have the option of an elevator).
-Also, it’s quite chilly underground so bring a jacket.
+Also, it gets quite chilly underground so bring a jacket.
 And if Champagne isn’t your thing (Gasp!), then take advantage of the incredible restaurants available and soak in the beautiful town.

 Suggested Champagne House Itinerary: